Flotomate/product_docs/source/change-management/inside-a-change.rst

 ===================

 The Details View is the central hub for all process related activities.
-It organizes and manages all information and the workflow related to a Change.
+It organizes and manages all information and the processes related to a Change.
 Every Change has its own Details View.
+To open the details view of a change.

 1. Go to the :doc:`Change List View <change-list-view>`.